Alanis Morissette discography

 The Canadian-American singer-songwriter Alanis Morissette has released 10 studio albums, three live albums, six compilation albums, two extended plays, 46 singles, 12 promotional singles, six video albums, and 41 music videos.
 She has sold more than 75 million records worldwide.

 As a teenager, she signed a record deal with the Canadian division of MCA Records for two dance-pop albums.
-The label released her self-titled album (1991), which was certified platinum by the Canadian Recording Industry Association, and Now Is the Time (1992), which was less successful.
+The label released her self-titled album (1991), which was certified platinum by the Music Canada, and Now Is the Time (1992), which was less successful.
 These albums, released only in Canada, are often not mentioned in the media, which tend to consider Jagged Little Pill (1995), released on Maverick Records, as her debut album.
 Jagged remains one of the most successful albums in music history, holding the record as the best-selling debut album worldwide, the second best-selling album by a female artist (behind Shania Twain's Come On Over) and having sold more than 33 million copies worldwide.
 Such hits as "You Oughta Know", "Hand in My Pocket", "Ironic", and "Head over Feet" helped Morissette become the first Canadian woman to top the Billboard 200.
 Jagged stayed there for 12 weeks and remained in the Top 10 for a year and a half (72 weeks).
 Between 1996 and 1997 Morissette won four Grammy Awards, three MTV Video Music Awards, and seven Juno Awards.
 In addition, Jagged Little Pill, Live earned her another Grammy Award in 1998.